RoboDD/robodd.github.io/_pages/about.md

 My Research Interests
 ======

-I have broad research interests in robotics.
+I have broad research interests in robotics and spatial AI.
 Now I am mainly interested in:

 * Human-Robot Shared Autonomy
+* Robot Learning
 * Motion Planning, Dynamics and Control
 * Mixed Reality (MR) and its application